Macey Bader

-Macey Elise Bader (born February 7, 2003) is an American professional soccer player who plays as a forward for USL Super League club Carolina Ascent.
+Macey Elise Bader (born February 7, 2003) is an American professional soccer player who plays as a forward for Czech Women's First League club Viktoria Plzeň.
 She played college soccer for the Charlotte 49ers.
+She began her professional career with USL Super League club Carolina Ascent in 2025.

 Early life

 Bader grew up in Apex, North Carolina, the daughter of Lita and Dewan Bader.
 Her father played indoor soccer professionally, and she has two younger siblings who played soccer in college.
 She attended Apex Friendship High School, where she earned all-conference honors as a sophomore after leading the league in assists.
 She played ECNL soccer for the North Carolina Courage Academy, twice serving as team captain.
 She was called into virtual training camp for the youth national team in 2021.

 College career

 Bader played in 73 games for the Charlotte 49ers, scoring 17 goals and dishing 12 assists.
 In her sophomore year in 2022, she scored twice against top-seeded Rice in the Conference USA tournament was named in the all-tournament team.
 In her junior year in 2023, with Charlotte's move to the American Athletic Conference, she scored twice against East Carolina in the AAC tournament and was named in the all-tournament team.
-In her senior year in 2024, she earned first-team All-AAC honors after leading the 49ers in scoring.
+In her senior year in 2024, she earned first-team All-AAC honors after leading the 49ers in scoring with 5 goals, matching her career high from the previous season.

 During college, Bader also played for the North Carolina Courage U23 in the amateur USL W League, scoring 18 goals in 41 games.
 After losing in the national final in 2023, she helped the Courage win the national title in 2024.
 She was named the championship MVP after providing a goal and an assist in the win over the Colorado Storm.